wooogler/assets/06_Conferences.md

 # Funding Support for Conference Attendance

-- Echolab provides funding support for conference attendance if a team member is the first author presenting a paper at a major HCI conference such as CHI, CSCW, or UIST.
+- Echolab provides funding support for conference attendance if a team member is the first author presenting at a major HCI conference such as CHI, CSCW, and UIST.
+This includes both paper and poster presentations.